m2jean/ToothTray/README.md

 A tray icon in Windows task bar to quickly connect or disconnect bluetooth audio devices.

+Right click the icon to see a list of paired bluetooth audio devices.
+Select a device to connect/disconnect them depending on their current connection state.

 ## Problem

 Windows provides 2 ways to connect or disconnect bluetooth audio devices.
 One is using the "Connect" side pannel that can either be opened by pressing `Win + K` or from action center.
 Another requires opening the "Bluetooth and other devices" setting page.
 Both ways requires multiple clicks or key presses.